|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 Afterwards, they erected a new bridge at this location to move supplies from the coast to Kokoda.
-After the Japanese began their withdrawal over the Owen Stanley Mountians, Allied aircraft attempted to bomb Wairopi bridge to deprive it as a supply and escape route.
+After the Japanese began their withdrawal from the Kokoda Trail in the Owen Stanley Range, Allied aircraft attempted to bomb Wairopi bridge to deprive it as a supply and escape route.

 American missions against Wairopi